 Katy Luchini-Colbry is the Assistant Dean for Graduate Student Services at the College of Engineering at Michigan State University, where she completed degrees in political theory and computer science.
 A recipient of a NSF Graduate Research Fellowship, she earned Ph.D. and M.S.E. degrees in computer science and engineering from the University of Michigan.
 She has published dozens of peer-reviewed works related to her interests in engineering education and graduate student success.
 Luchini-Colbry is also the Director of the Engineering Futures Program of Tau Beta Pi, the Engineering Honor Society, ... (continued)

 Free ticketed event

 Want to cultivate students’ curiosity, ability to make connections, and inspire them to create value?
 These components of the entrepreneurial mindset (EM) can all be fostered through open-ended projects embedded in technical courses.
-This workshop will help faculty with little- to no- makerspace experience gain confidence and practical knowledge for bringing these EM-based, maker-space-focused projects into their classes.
+This workshop will help faculty with little to no makerspace experience gain confidence and practical knowledge for bringing these EM-based, makerspace-focused projects into their classes.
 Availability of campus makerspaces has grown significantly over the past decade.
-While some students make use of these tools for their own curiosity, research, and senior-des ... (continued)
+While some students make use of these tools for their own curiosity, research, and senior-design c ... (continued)

 Dr. Alan Cheville